VFUC/avea-cli/README.md

 <br>

-- Run the `xcodebuild build` script to compile the binary
+- Run `xcodebuild build` to compile the binary

 	`$ xcodebuild build`